 What is Visual Effects (VFX)

-Humans have been using different forms of communication to express ideas, visions, and thoughts and to tell stories since the beginning of time.
-To convey these thoughts to the general audience in a manner they understood and felt entertained by it, another medium was invented films.
-Several decades later, the film industry remains as one of the most popular entertainment media.
+Humans have been using different forms of communication to express ideas, visions, and thoughts and tell stories since the beginning.
+To convey these thoughts to the general audience in a manner they understood and felt entertained by, another medium was invented: films.
+Several decades later, the film industry remains one of the most popular entertainment media.

-Every movie out there wants to scream out it’s story to us.
+Every movie out there wants to scream out its story to us.
 Many times, conveying these stories is a complex task.
-You cannot make the viewer experience everything to it’s full potential.
-Sometimes there is a lack of imagination in the viewer’s part or a lack of proper technology from the director’s part.
-However, in this day and age this problem has been solved due to the rise in VFX or Visual Effects used in the movies.
+You must make the viewer experience only some of it to its full potential.
+Sometimes, there is a lack of imagination on the viewer’s part or a lack of proper VFX technology on the director’s part.
+However, this problem has been solved today due to the rise in VFX or Visual Effects used in the movies.

 seamedu seamedu